 Ability to Keep Residents Mobile

-This is the percent of patients that retained mobility levels over time.
-Preserving mobility can be a great sign for residents' well-being.
+This is the percentage of patients who were able to retain mobility over time.
+Optimizing mobility can be a great sign for residents' well-being.

-This metric measures the number of times residents are hospitalized per 1,000 days of patient care.
-Minimizing hospitalizations is key to preserving the physical well-being of nursing home patients.
+This is the number of times residents are hospitalized per 1,000 days of patient care.
+There is typically a correlation between avoiding hospitalizations and the quality of long-term care.

 Short-term Care: Rehospitalizations